+Figure 7 - Password Checker Countermeasure I using same length of secret password and inpt password

 So, I have a variable called result in line 4.
 What I do between lines 6 and 11 is that I make sure that both secret password and input password are the same length.
 At the end of this, both of them will always be the same length.
 Which means that I am always going to do lines 13-17 the same number of times regardless of the number of characters in the password (The amount of comparisons can teach you about the length of the password).
 So we initialize result to true.
 If the password character is incorrect then result is equal to false.
 Then we return result.
 Let’s analyze this code.
 First of all, we don’t return in the middle of the function.
 Does anybody see any vulnerabilities in this function?
 How many times am I accessing the variable result?
 Every time a character is false.
 The running time of this function is a function on how many wrong characters I have in my password.
 This is a more vulnerable implementation than the previous one!
 Because now I can send n queries and find the password(linear), because every time I send a query my output is not only correct/incorrect but also how many wrong characters did I have.
 This is even worse than the previous one.
 The problem is that result variable is written only when the password is incorrect.

 How can we fix this?
 We can add after the if: else {result & = true; } The problem with this is that &= takes longer to run than =.
 So we can add instead: else { shekerKolsheu = false; }.
 The problem now is that result=false may take different time than shekerKolsheu=false due to cache.
-One reason which we will discuss later in the course is called speculative execution.
+One reason which we will discuss later in the course is called speculative execution(an optimization technique where a computer system performs some task that may not be needed.
+Work is done before it is known whether it is actually needed, so as to prevent a delay that would have to be incurred by doing the work after it is known that it is needed.
+If it turns out the work was not needed after all, most changes made by the work are reverted and the results are ignored.).
 It means that the cpu is trying to guess what the program is going to do next, and execute it ahead of time.
 So the cpu is looking at this code and is trying to see if it going to the if or the else.
 When I am going to this line usually my guess is all incorrect, so it says, I go into the if, and then I do result=false, then again go into the if, and result=false, the third time it won’t check, it will write result=false, and then we got a slightly faster execution.
 If it turns out we had to go into the else, the cpu panics and discards the calculations of getting ready to set result into false, and then it had to write shekerKolsheu=false, which will take much longer because it was all prepared to do result=false.
 It can do a lot of troubles with our issue.
 In this case you can do a temporal side channel attack based on the fact that the cpu was not guessing it is going to do the uncommon line.